What do you do when someone falls asleep during your presentation?

 2. Ask yourself: Are you making it too easy for people to doze off?
 Are you speaking in a monotone?
 Too softly?
 Is the room too hot?
 Too dark?
 Are your slides difficult to read?
 If any of these scenarios describe your presentation, some of your audience may fall asleep.

-3. Have you added any stories?
-Do not just give out a collection of related data.
+4. Have you added any stories?
+Do not just hand out a collection of related data.
 Adding stories that support your information can enliven your presentation and keep your audience’s attention.
-To highlight the importance of the speaker making eye contact with the audience, I often tell the story of a judge instructing a witness to remove his dark glasses so the jury could see his eyes.
+To highlight the importance of the speaker’s making eye contact with the audience, I often tell the story of a judge instructing a witness to remove his dark glasses so the jury could see his eyes.

 5. Call a break or have the group do an exercise.
-These options are usually possible during an informal presentation.
+These options usually are possible during an informal presentation.
 Make sure you talk to the sleeper during this time to engage him or her.
 Additional information on presentation skills can be found in my book, The Essentials of Business Etiquette: How to Greet, Eat and Tweet Your Way to Success.

 6. Ask the person a question.
 This can be risky.
 Do this very cautiously because you do not want to put someone on the spot.
-But if a person is only nodding off or daydreaming, you may want to try it.
-Say the person’s name and then ask a question or ask for a comment, such as “Tom, you are the expert on budgeting, would you please add your comments on _____________.”
+But if a person is just beginning to nod off or daydream, you may want to try it.
+Say the person’s name and then ask a question or ask for a comment, such as “Tom, you are the expert on budgeting; would you please add your comments on _____________.”

-Pachter & Associates offers seminars and coaching on presentation skills, assertive communication and business etiquette.
-For additional information, please contact Joyce Hoff at 856.751.6141 or email@example.com
+Pachter & Associates provides training and coaching on presentation skills, assertive communication and business etiquette.
+For additional information, please contact Joyce Hoff at 856.751.6141 or firstname.lastname@example.org.